Blues Singer

 Blues Singer is the 12th studio album by Buddy Guy released in 2003 through Silvertone Records.

 The album is all acoustic and dedicated to John Lee Hooker with the line, "In Memory of John Lee Hooker.
 You are missed."

+Background

+The album was created as a tribute to Muddy Waters' acoustic album Folk Singer.
+B.B.
+King and Eric Clapton made guest appearances on "Crawling King Snake", with Clapton also playing guitar on "Lucy Mae Blues".
+Following the previous album Sweet Tea (2001), Dennis Herring, who had worked on recordings by artists such as Counting Crows, was again appointed as the producer.